grapeot/EOSVRConverter/README.md

 This is a python script, so one needs to have some basic understanding of python in order to use it.
 First install python and dependencies in the requirement.
 And then modify the code in the `EOSVRConverter.py` as you like, epsecially the `main` function.
+It has quite some personalized adjustment embedded in, so I strongly suggest to first read the code instead of execute it blindly.

 ## EnableJpgs